Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

-If you do a lot of crafting with wool or yarn, sooner or later you'll grow tired of your yarn becoming tangled and consider ideas for some type of yarn holder.
-You will have noticed that no matter how careful you try to be, tangling is part-and-parcel of working with yarn.
+If you do a lot of crafting with wool or yarn, sooner or later you'll grow tired of your yarn becoming tangled and you'll consider ideas for some type of yarn holder.
+You will have noticed that no matter how careful you are, tangling is part-and-parcel of working with yarn.

 Skeins present two problems.
 If you've ever pulled the yarn strand from inside a skein, only to have it "lock up" sometime later, you know how long it takes to sort out that particular knotted mess.
-And if you pull a strand from the outside of the skein, your skein has the tendency to flop around like fish out of water and in doing so, can easily become a jumbled mess.
+And if you pull a strand from the outside of the skein, your skein has the tendency to flop around like a fish out of water--and it can easily become a jumbled mess.

-If you are like me and you wind your skeins into balls before starting a project, you still face having those balls scooting off and becoming wrapped around a table leg, rolling down a hallway, or even worse, tumbling down a staircase.
-We've all had it happen.
-And it can be frustrating having to chase after a ball because this robs time from crafting.
+If you are like me and you wind your skeins into balls before starting a project, you still face having those balls scooting off and wrapping around a table leg, rolling down a hallway, or even worse, tumbling down a staircase.
+It can be frustrating having to chase after a ball and this robs time from crafting.

-In a third scenario, if you work with multiple strands, it is near-impossible to keep the balls separated and free from tangling in a jumbled mess at your feet.
-Another problem that crops up is that multiple strands twist as you work.
+In another scenario, if you work with multiple strands, it is near-impossible to keep the balls separated, free from tangling, and the strands twist as you work.

-It is far easier to have some type of holder at the ready before picking up your knitting needles or crochet hook.
-When you are stuck and need something on hand, you can make your own yarn holder/dispenser out of everyday materials that will help keep everything neat, tidy, and manageable.
+It is a good idea to have some type of yarn holder before picking up your knitting needles or crochet hook.
+When you are stuck and need something on hand, you can make your own yarn holder/dispenser out of everyday materials.

 Make A Basic Yarn Holder & Dispenser Using a Humble Zip-Lock Bag

 I was working on slippers and using 4 strands for the soles.
 My yarn became twisted and hopelessly tangled.
-I'd planned to make progress on my slippers but now had to spend time untangling.
-In desperation, I looked around my home for something to put the four balls into keep them separated.
-I needed something that would contain the balls and dispense the yarn strands at the same time.
+In desperation, I looked around my home for something to put the four balls into to keep them separated.
 I hit on using Zip-Lock bags.
-And they do well in a pinch.
+They do very well in a pinch.

-Simply place your balls of yarn inside the bags, pull out the yarn ends and zip up the bags 3/4 of the way across to keep your yarn inside but leaving enough room for the strand to move freely through the opening or slit that you haven't "zipped."
+Simply place your yarn inside the bag, pull out the yarn end, and zip up the bag 3/4 of the way across, leaving enough room for the strand to move freely through the opening you haven't zipped.

-It doesn't get much easier than this and Zip-Lock bags make instant plain-Jane yarn dispensers.
+It doesn't get much easier than this.
+Zip-Lock bags make instant plain-Jane yarn dispensers.

 For Larger Balls, Simply Use Larger Bags

-In the photo below, I had started a stained glass rug, and as can be seen, was working with multiple strands and different colors.
+In the photo below, I had started a crocheted rug and, as can be seen, was working with multiple strands and different colors.
 In short order, I knew I had to do something or I was going to spend most of my time trying to keep everything untangled.
-Using Zip-lock bags was a life-saver.
+Using Zip-lock bags was a great time saver.

-Another way to make a yarn holder and dispenser is to use a large clear plastic container with a screw-on lid.
-Sometimes candy comes in these large containers.
+Another way to make a yarn holder and dispenser is to use a large clear plastic container with a wide-mouthed screw-on lid.

-- Make a hole in the lid by heating a metal prong and inserting it through the center of the lid.
+- Make a good-sized hole in the lid by heating a metal prong and inserting it through the center of the lid.
 (Do this outside so you don't breath in the fumes from the melted plastic.)

 This makes one of the best homemade yarn holders and is one of the better do-it-yourself yarn dispensers.

-- When working on a project, store your hook and scissors in your yarn holder.
+When working on a project, store your hook and scissors in your yarn holder.
 No having to hunt for them.

 © 2012 Athlyn Green